 How to Make Chicken and Rice Soup

-I love that this recipe can be whipped up in just one pot.
-I like to cook it in a dutch oven on the stove, but you can cook it in the crockpot as well (directions in FAQ below).
+I love that this recipe can be whipped up in just one large soup pot.
+I like to cook it in a dutch oven on the stove, but you can cook make slow cooker chicken rice soup as well.

 - Saute.
 Start by sautéing the veggies and garlic in a large pot until fragrant.